EnriqueStrange/Stork/ReadMe.md

 ### 12.1 Future Improvements

-- Streamlining chatbot integration
+- Continuously update and adapt to emerging technologies
-- Enhancing scalability for increased lead volume
+- Consider additional features based on user feedback
-- Exploring additional channels for client outreach
+- Explore integration with other communication platforms

 ### 12.2 Lessons Applied

 - Apply lessons learned in future projects
-- Continuously update and adapt to emerging technologies
+- Prioritize user experience and feedback for ongoing improvements

 ---